earvinpiamonte/codeigniter-3.1.10-template/README.md

 - Assets expiration with versioning.

 ## Development dependencies
-I really like using Sass as my CSS preprocessor on every project.
-Before, I use Less but now I use Sass.
+I really like using SCSS as my CSS preprocessor on every project.
+Before, I use Less but now I use SCSS.
 Hahaha, very punny.
 No?
 Okay here are the dependencies:
 - [Node.js](https://nodejs.org/en/)
 - [Sass](http://sass-lang.com/install)